Looking to be inspired to take action on climate change? Watch these four powerful climate change speeches, and get ready to change the world.

-The popular idea of cutting our emissions in half in 10 years only gives us a 50% chance of staying below 1.5 degrees [Celsius], and the risk of setting off irreversible chain reactions beyond human control.
+The popular idea of cutting our emissions in half in 10 years only gives us a 50% chance of staying below 1.5°C, and the risk of setting off irreversible chain reactions beyond human control.

 So a 50% risk is simply not acceptable to us — we who have to live with the consequences.

-To have a 67% chance of staying below a 1.5 degrees global temperature rise – the best odds given by the [Intergovernmental Panel on Climate Change] – the world had 420 gigatons of CO2 left to emit back on Jan.
-1st, 2018.
+To have a 67% chance of staying below a 1.5°C global temperature rise – the best odds given by the Intergovernmental Panel on Climate Change – the world had 420 gigatons of CO2 left to emit back on January 1st, 2018.
 Today that figure is already down to less than 350 gigatons.

 How dare you pretend that this can be solved with just ‘business as usual’ and some technical solutions?
-With today’s emissions levels, that remaining CO2 budget will be entirely gone within less than 8 1/2 years.
+With today’s emissions levels, that remaining CO2 budget will be entirely gone within less than 8 and a half years.